 We ended up sitting in the parking lot of the maritime museum, backs against our cars.
 It was a little weird, but fun.

 On our way back north to our campsite, we stopped at Jorn’s Sugar Bush for maple syrup.
 A very nice woman walked over from her house, took our money and told us the story of her life.
 Her family has been making maple syrup on that site for several generations.
 I asked if she had any maple sugar candy.
 She said no, but she told us how to make it.

 Back at Peninsula State Park, we climbed the Eagle Tower and looked at Door County in the late-afternoon sun.

 Looking across Eagle Harbor to Ephraim, with the main part of Lake Michigan in the distance.

-Several Barred Owls serenaded us in the surrounding woods.
+At the campsite that night, several Barred Owls serenaded us in the surrounding woods.
 Right after we went into our tents, one perched in a tree in our campsite and called for about 10 minutes.
 Very cool.

 We took our time on Monday morning.
 Breakfast was leftover kringle and sausage.
 We burned the rest of our firewood and headed home.
-As a final treat, Will (who had to work and so couldn’t camp with us) invited us to his and Margaret’s house for an amazing lunch of smoked ribs and chicken.